BergQuester/v8tr.github.io/_drafts/2018-08-30-xcode-extension-tutorial.md

 Xcode is the core tool for Apple development.
 Although it is well-integrated with the most development workflows, from time to time you might feel like missing some basic features.
 In this article you will learn how to create Xcode Source Editor Extension that adds some extra functionality to Xcode.

-As you are reading this article, you must be already familiar with Xcode IDE and even using it on daily basis.
-You must be generally happy with Xcode (except for the times it crashes), .....

 ### Explaining Xcode Source Editor Extensions

-Extensions to the source editor in Xcode are capable of manipulating the contents of the selected file as well as the selected text within the editor.
+You create extensions to the source editor by means of [XcodeKit](https://developer.apple.com/documentation/xcodekit) framework.
+Extensions are limited with selected source file and capable of manipulating its content and select / deselect text within that file.

-You create extensions with [XcodeKit](https://developer.apple.com/documentation/xcodekit).
-It lends itself to adding extra functionality and specialized behavior to the source editor.
 Most notable classes from `XcodeKit` are:

 - `XCSourceEditorExtension` - the protocol that every Xcode Source Editor Extension must implement.
 You can think of it as `AppDelegate` from your iOS and MacOSX apps.
 - `XCSourceEditorCommand` - the protocol that stands for the source editor command handler.
 You can think of it as a sink where one or more command invoications are handled.
 You must implement at least one of these in your extension.
 - `XCSourceEditorCommandInvocation` - an instance of the command sent to your extension.
 It contains a buffer and an identifier.
 As already noted, multiple invocations can be handled by a single `XCSourceEditorCommand`.
+- `XCSourceTextBuffer` - a buffer used to manipulate the text contents and selections in a source editor.

-The created commands will be accessible from Xcode Editor dropdown menu.
+Extension's commands are accessible from Xcode Editor dropdown menu.
 By the end of this article, your command will look something like this:

 <p align="center">
     <a href="{{ "img/xcode-extension-tutorial-editor-menu.png" | absolute_url }}">